BerndFranzen/Lite-HAMMR/README.md

   - only has an MMScore of 80, because:
     - the mod applied on the Receiver slot does currently not follow the Meta and should have either Health or Speed as primary attribute
   - several mods only show less than (5) rolls on speed, so I should also see if I can replace them by suitable mods with better speed or calibrate them to get additiona rolls
+* General Skywalker
+  - not all of his mods have yet been sliced to 6A, giving the opportunity of additional speed rolls
 * Darth Vader
   - only has an MMScore of 30, because:
     - the mod sets applied overall do currently not follow the Meta and should be Critical Damage and Potency